EcoJulia/Diversity.jl/README.md

 function A (proportions::Matrix, qs, Z::Matrix)
 ecosystemA = A

 ## ϵ = ρ̄  () - Normalised similarity-sensitive subcommunity beta diversity.
 β̄  is retained for compatibility (= 1 / ϵ), but we believe ϵ (or ρ̄) to be the more fundamental measure.
 This is the evenness of the subcommunity. function ϵ (proportions::Matrix, qs, Z::Matrix) subcommunityevenness = ϵ subcommunityrhobar = ρ̄  = ϵ subcommunitybetabar = β̄

 ## E = R̄  () - Normalised similarity-sensitive ecosystem beta diversity.
 B̄  is retained for compatibility (= 1 / E), but we believe E (or R̄) to be the more fundamental measure.
 This is the average evenness of the subcommunities. function E (proportions::Matrix, qs, Z::Matrix) ecosystemevenness = E ecosystemRbar = R̄  = E ecosystemBbar = B̄

 ## ρ () - Raw similarity-sensitive subcommunity beta diversity.
 β is retained for compatibility (= 1 / ρ), but we believe ρ to be the more fundamental measure.
-This is the dedundancy of the subcommunity. function ρ (proportions::Matrix, qs, Z::Matrix) subcommunityredundancy = subcommunityrho = ρ
+This is the redundancy of the subcommunity. function ρ (proportions::Matrix, qs, Z::Matrix) subcommunityredundancy = subcommunityrho = ρ